 Thanet Tourism

 There is so much more to the Isle of Thanet than 19 miles of spectacular coastline and award-winning beaches and bays.
-We have amazing birdlife, wildlife and marine life to discover and a variety of fun and interactive ways you can do this, both along the seashore, further inland - and even virtually!!
+We have amazing birdlife, wildlife and marine life to discover and a variety of fun and interactive ways you can do this, both along the seashore and further inland.
 So, if you are looking to escape the crowds and get back to nature - read on…

 Bird Wise East Kent aims to ensure people can enjoy the coast without disturbing the birds that fly here from as far as the Arctic.
-They host a variety of events and free walks and talks, find out more here
+They host a variety of events and free walks and talks, find out more here.
+Discover the 'Daring Dozen' migratory birds and find out what make a savvy seadog.

 Sandwich and Pegwell Bay National Nature Reserve, is a complex mosaic of habitats, including Kent’s only ancient dune pasture.
 It is of international importance for its bird population.
 In summer, Ringed Plover return to the bay to nest and butterflies flit around the wildflowers and duneland flora.
 Grazing animals here include Highland cattle and sometimes Konik horses, a Polish breed of pony.